tenpy/tenpy/doc/IntroNpc.rst

 Even for more general (non-square-matrix) tensors, charge conservation imposes restrictions which blocks of a tensor can be non-zero.
 Only those blocks need to be saved, and e.g. tensordot can be speeded up.

+This introduction covers our implementation of charges; explaining mathematical details of the underlying symmetry is beyond its scope.
+We refer you to Ref.
+[1]_ for the general idea, which is more nicely explained for the example of a :math:`U(1)` symmetry in [2]_.

 Notations
 ---------